 Scripts have a few unique properties not shared by other modules:

-1. The directory containing the script file is automatically inserted to sys.path[0] when the script is run by the Python interpreter.
-The absolute directory path is always added; the current working directory, in the shell or in Python, has no effect on this.
+sys.path[0]when the script is run by the Python interpreter.
+The absolute directory path is always added; the current working directory, in the shell or in Python, has no effect on this. - The

 Property 1 allows a script to import any package or module which is located in its directory as an absolute, non-dotted import.
 This is helpful if the directory contains top-level packages or standalone modules that are intended to be imported.
 In some situations this can cause problems such as unintended imports due to name shadowing or modules inside packages being imported as if they were standalone modules.